 enable all learners to acquire and enhance their skills and knowledge in support of independent, life-long professional growth.

 In 2003, BIDMC established a Minimally Invasive Surgery (MIS) skills lab to provide surgical students and residents at BIDMC and Boston-area teaching hospitals the opportunity to gain proficiency in basic and advanced laparoscopic procedures, featuring a number of sophisticated educational resources including realistic models, simulators, virtual reality experiences, computer-based material, ultrasound technology, and the world's largest collection of filmed operations.
 As the most comprehensive facility of its kind in New England, the lab saw rapid growth in the demand for its programs and a vision evolved to not only expand the MIS lab but to broaden training availability to include both surgical and medical simulation and to welcome all BIDMC departments and health care professionals.
-The Carl J. Shapiro Simulation and Skills Center opened in June 2006, under the direction of David Feinstein, MD, a member of our department of anesthesia, critical care and pain medicine, and Daniel B. Jones, MD, FACS, a member of our division of minimally invasive surgery.
+The Carl J. Shapiro Simulation and Skills Center opened in June 2006, under the direction of David Feinstein, MD, a member of our department of anesthesia, critical care and pain medicine, and Daniel B. Jones, MD, FACS, a former member of our division of minimally invasive surgery.

 The SASC faculty has extensive experience in simulation technology and education.
 Supported by a multi-discipline advisory board and curriculum committee, the SASC team works to develop and implement programs and curricula for students and professionals in all medical fields.